Remember #Microsoft #Comic #Chat? Here's How You Can Still Use It

 Microsoft Comic Chat can be downloaded from this link — all you need to do when the chat is installed on your computer is to set to Windows 95 compatibility mode.

 Even though Microsoft closed its Comic Chat servers in 2001, there are still some Comic Chat-friendly servers out there.
-See the list of servers here, though note that it seems the only Comic Chat server that works in 2017 is #Cheers (Mostly MIRC some Comics).
+See the list of servers here, though note that it seems the only Comic Chat server that works in 2017 is #Cheers.

-It’s also important to note that 2017 Internet users cannot run the Character Editor on a modern, 64-bit PC as Comic Chat is a 16-bit application.
+It’s also important to note that 2017 internet users cannot run the Character Editor on a modern 64-bit PC, as Comic Chat is a 16-bit application.

 @jevedel @Studio92 @ChinoyAdolfo @adolfobolivar4 hey! no se olviden del Microsoft Comic Chat.
 Era divertido pic.twitter.com/Ay3ABaESdm